 For uninterruptible power supplies with ratings of 10kVA and below, the output power factor is often stated as being 0.7.
 Therefore a 10kVA single phase input, single phase output UPS at 0.7PF would have a maximum output current capacity of 30A.
-Manufacturers have many different ways of calculating their power factor rating; some state 0.9, 0.95,0.99 etc., but only by carefully comparing their methodology can the true factor be calculated.
+Manufacturers have many different ways of calculating their power factor rating; some state 0.9, 0.95,0.99 etc. Only by carefully comparing their methodology can the true factor be calculated.
 The figures themselves shouldn’t be taken on face value without further investigation.

 During normal operation the UPS system will provide a ‘clean supply’ to its load; ‘clean supply’ can be clarified by describing the operation of the UPS.
-The utility mains supply from the local electricity supplier can be distorted by the load that it is experiencing.
+The utility mains supply from the local electricity supplier can be distorted by the load.
 For example, if there are a number of motors being stopped and started due to a manufacturing process, spikes of extremely high voltages can be produced.
-These can have an adverse effect on delicate computer equipment.
+Adversely effecting delicate computer equipment.

 Also, as a large percentage of computer equipment is made overseas these days, the power supplies associated with such equipment may not be designed to accept the voltage ranges experienced in this country.
 Typically, voltages can be as high as 260V, with 230V being the nominal supply.
-This is especially prevalent during the summer months where there can be a high demand for air conditioning and the local substation transformer taps are raised to cope with demand.
-Then, when the demand is lower during the night, the supply voltage will increase.
+This is especially prevalent during the summer months where there is a high demand for air conditioning, thus causing the local substation transformer taps to be raised to cope with demand.
+Moreover, when the demand is lower during the night, the supply voltage increases.

-Conventional UPS systems operate in the following way and can be broken down into a number of building blocks for clarity of description.
+Conventional UPS systems operate in the following way, broken down into a number of building blocks for clarity of description.

 With UPS systems greater than 6kVA there is normally provision for two separate utility mains inputs.
-For maximum security they should be separately protected by fuses or circuit breakers.
-One input is used for the rectifier/charger and hence the inverter, the other is used for the reserve supply, which the load will be switched to in the case of controlled switching or in the event of an inverter failure or an overload condition.
+For maximum security protect separately by fuses or circuit breakers.
+One input is used for the rectifier/charger and hence the inverter.
+The other used for the reserve supply, switching the load.

-Should you require a Diesel Generator as standby power protection then this needs to be rated at least twice the size of the UPS System.
+Should you require a Diesel Generator as standby power protection, rate at least twice the size of UPS System.

 Search – Knowledge Base